zdfan1007/QAS/README.md

 5. attributes in the database: id,url,title,keywords,content.

 ### Models and tools used:
-1. segmentation--HMM,CRF; tool--ansj
+1. segmentation--CRF; tool--ansj
-2. get knowledge from websites--WebCollectCrawler; tool--WebCollectCrawler
+2. knowledge aquisition from websites--WebCollectCrawler; tool--WebCollectCrawler
 3. keyword extraction--TFIDF; tool--ansj
 4. similarity calculation--word2vec; tool--word2vec

 ### About programming and implementation:

-For professional and experienced programmers, my code is confusing, sometimes, even I myself cannot understand what I was writing.
+For professional and experienced programmers, my code may be confusing, sometimes, even I myself cannot understand what I was writing.
 Actually I don't have so much experience in programming, and it was my first time completely and systematically developing a system on my own.
 You need to configure software development environment, get familiar with the development language, understand the development framework and development process.
-You also need to apply different model codes to your own system in order to support the business process.
+You also need to apply different models to your own system in order to support the business process.

-Now I am reviewing this project and realize that my programming ability is quite immature.
-However, it was my precious experience because I  have learned a lot from this project even if I was weak at programming.
+Now I am reviewing this project, and I realize that my programming ability is quite immature.
+However, it was my precious experience because I learned a lot from this project even if I was weak at programming.
 I think I will learn harder to keep up with the ever-changing computer language, and I guess I will learn faster and more easily on the basis of this project.

 ```
 - Bulleted